Ropelength Criticality: The general balance criterion

-along~$A$.
+Now define the continuous vector field $N(a) := \phi(a)-a$ along~$A$.
 Since struts have unit length and $\phi(a)\in N_aL$, this is a unit normal field.
 Since $\SFM$ acts in the direction $-N$ of the single strut, we deduce that $T'=\snorm\kappa N$ almost everywhere.
 That is, $N$ is the Frenet principal normal.